-Rachel Singer, Chief of the Forensic Science Unit (pictured, with Chief Assistant Eric Gonzalez), received the Prosecutor of the Year Award from the New York Prosecutors Training Institute, in conjunction with the District Attorneys Association of the State of New York.
+Rachel Singer, Chief of the Forensic Science Unit (pictured, with then-Chief Assistant Eric Gonzalez), received the Prosecutor of the Year Award from the New York Prosecutors Training Institute, in conjunction with the District Attorneys Association of the State of New York.
 The award ceremony was held on July 9, 2016 at Turning Stone Resort in Verona, NY during the District Attorneys Association’s annual summer conference.

 Acting DA Gonzalez Joins BRIC’s BK Live to Discuss the New Cold Case Unit and Continuing the Legacy of the Late DA Ken Thompson